PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 ## Funding supplied by members - requirement and availability

-- An alternative to support in kind is funding of effort by Embecosm.
+- An alternative to support in kind is funding of effort by Thales and Embecosm.

 ## Architecture diagram

-The standard GNU tool chain components are shown in the following diagram.
+The standard LLVM tool chain components are shown in the following diagram.

 ![](images/gnu-tools.png)